arael/moodle_rsd/Readme.md

 along with Moodle.
 If not, see <http://www.gnu.org/licenses/>.

-copyright 2016, Goran Josic <goran.josic@usi.ch>
+Copyright: 2016, Goran Josic <goran.josic@usi.ch>.
-license   http://www.gnu.org/copyleft/gpl.html GNU GPL v3 or later
+License: http://www.gnu.org/copyleft/gpl.html GNU GPL v3 or later.
 *****************************************************************************

 To add a new service description to the package please follow these steps: